nilearn/nilearn/doc/connectivity/region_extraction.rst

 Showing only Default Mode Network (DMN) regions before and after region extraction by manually identifying the index of DMN in ICA decomposed maps.

-Left image shows DMN without region extraction and right image shows DMN after region extraction.
-Here, we can validate that DMN are nicely separated showing each extracted region in different color.
+Left image displays the DMN regions without region extraction and right image displays the DMN regions after region extraction.
+Here, we can validate that the DMN regions are nicely separated displaying each extracted region in different color.

 .. literalinclude:: ../../examples/connectivity/plot_extract_regions_canica_maps.py
     :start-after: # First we plot DMN without region extraction, interested in only index=[3]